open-telemetry/opentelemetry-operator/CONTRIBUTING.md

 The tests are located under `tests/e2e` and are written to be used with `kuttl`.
 Refer to their documentation to understand how tests are written.

+To evert the changes made by the `make prepare-e2e` run `make reset`.

 ### OpenShift End to End tests
 To run the end-to-end tests written for OpenShift, you'll need a OpenShift cluster.